Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 • 1sw = a hundredth of the screen width

-• 50sw = half the screen width
+• 50sw = half of the screen width

 • 100sw = the entire screen width